Germany: Several dead in shootings in Hanau | DW | 19.02.2020

 Police in western Germany have launched a manhunt after eight people were shot dead in Hanau, near the city of Frankfurt.
-The motive behind the shooting was not immediately clear.
+The motive behind the shootings was not immediately clear.

 Two shootings in the western German city of Hanau late Wednesday left eight people dead and five others injured, local police said.